ClaartjeBarkhof/LSDP_2018/README.txt

 	Bot:	There is a train from Rotterdam to Amstersfoort at 12:05 at track 9.
 			→ Begrepen doel = reisinformatie opvragen

-2. User: 	I want to travel from Rotterdam to Amersfoort.
+2. User: 	I want to go from Rotterdam to Amersfoort.
 			→ Doel = reisinformatie opvragen
 	Bot:	There is a train from Rotterdam to Almere at 11:36 at track 2.
 			→ Begrepen doel = reisinformatie opvragen